 The Nutrition Science and Dietetics Program offers two bachelor of science (B.S.) degrees.
 In the Nutrition Science BS, students study the biological and physical sciences, and prepare to work for major food or pharmaceutical companies, or to pursue post-graduate work in medicine, dentistry, education, or health care.
 In the Nutrition BS (Dietetics), students prepare to work in a variety of health and health promotion fields, many as registered dietitians.

 Nutrition/dietetics is the science of applying food and nutrition to health.
 Upon completion of your degree, and after you receive DPD verification, you will be qualified to apply to a supervised dietetic internship program after which you can take the national examination to become a registered dietitian.
-Our most recent match rate for dietetic internships was 68 percent, compared to 51 percent nationally.
-Our 5-year average match rate is 80 percent.
-The pass rate for our graduates on the registration examination for dietitians was 90 percent for the past five years.
+Our most recent match rate for dietetic internships was 85 percent, compared to 56 percent nationally.
+Our 5-year average match rate is 81 percent.
+The “first time” pass rate for our graduates on the registration examination for dietitians was 93 percent for the past five years.
 This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics.

 In addition, we offer a Nutrition Science MA, a Nutrition Science MS and a Dietetic Internship CAS.
 At the graduate level, students study the theory and application of nutrition science and prepare for research, teaching, or practice in clinical, community, corporate, government, or educational settings.